 A recent phishing scam is all the rage on the Internet.
 People are getting emails from someone claiming to be a hacker but here is the key, the email includes their password which the hacker of course now has.
 The hacker claims that they installed specialized software on pornographic websites and that is how they got your password.
 They ask you for money, payable via Bitcoin.
 The hacker also states that if you ignore their request that the hacker will expose your activity on these pornographic sites.
-Continue reading our tips below to learn how to avoid email phishing scams.
+Continue reading our password protection tips below to learn how to avoid email phishing scams.

 What to do?